 - Applied more than $1.6 billion of federal funds to leverage over $4.6 billion of other investments

-Due to NAWCA’s wide range of benefits, Congress has consistently shown strong bipartisan support and the program has been included in every presidential budget request since the program’s inception.
+Pheasants Forever recognized early on that NAWCA, wetland restoration and associated upland habitat has an impact on upland birds, as well as significant benefits to many other species.
+We have also had a seat on the NAWCA advisory council since 1999, being appointed in each of the last 5 US Presidents.
+Has been involved in NAWCA since its beginning.
+Due to NAWCA’s wide range of benefits, Congress has consistently shown strong bipartisan support and the program has been included in every presidential budget request since the program’s inception in 1989.
 NAWCA was reauthorized in October of 2020 as part of the America’s Conservation Act.
 The reauthorization is $300 million over 5 years.

 Recovering America’s Wildlife Act (RAWA)

 RAWA would fund conservation efforts on wildlife species at risk.

 RAWA has passed the House and Senate ENR Committee as of September 2022.